sengobasar/AlphaXplain/README.md

 AlphaXplain is a chess-playing AI that learns entirely from self-play — no human games, no handcrafted rules — and then explains its own reasoning in plain English using a local language model.

-It is built on three ideas that rarely meet in one project:
+I built it on three ideas that rarely meet in one project:

 1. **AlphaZero-style reinforcement learning** — the engine teaches itself by playing against itself, guided only by wins and losses.
 2. **Monte Carlo Tree Search (MCTS)** — instead of brute-force calculation, it explores the future intelligently, using its neural network as a guide.